five9mike/currency-converter/README.md

 **Database Design**

 The migration for the [reports table](https://github.com/five9mike/currency-converter/blob/main/database/migrations/2022_09_20_064604_create_reports_table.php) will give you a good idea of its architecture.
-In short, after a report request is made it stored the range in months and the interval as a human readable time period; ie. month, week, day.
+In short, after a report request is made it stores the range in months and the interval as a human readable time period; ie. month, week, day.

 The currencies requested are stored as json in the `currencies` field and once the reporting data is generated its stored as a json object in the `data` field.
 The `status` field throughout the lifetime if a report can be `pending`, `processing` or `complete` and only `complete` reports can be viewed.